camunda/camunda-docs/docs/guides/help-center.md

 ## Visiting the Help Center

 You can visit the Help Center directly from your Camunda 8 account.
-From Console or Modeler, click the **Open Help Center** icon in the top right corner of the navigation:
+From Console or Modeler, click the **Open Help Center** icon in the top right corner of the navigation bar:

 ![question mark icon to open the help center](./img/open-help-center.png)